bjssacademy/fundamentals-clean-code/02thinkingsmall.md

 }
 ```

 Back to our fizz buzz example, this code has a loop to run fizzbuzz over the numbers 1 to 100.
 The body of the loop is quite densely complex in this case.
 Not necessarily 'long', but it slows down the reading of that loop body.
 We find the same issue even with simpler code, once we hit around 30 lines or so inside the loop.
+Any code that goes off the edge of one screen gets hard to mentally follow.

+It's all down to our arch enemy _cognitive overload_.

 We can improve matters by extracting the loop body into its own function.
-Our IDE might help us with a _Refactor >> Extract function_ facility.
+Our IDE might even help us with a _Refactor >> Extract function_ facility - do check if that is available on your system.

 ```javascript
 function toFizzbuzzResult(n) {